linode/docs/docs/guides/tools-reference/tools/modify-file-permissions-with-chmod/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'This guide will show you how to modify file and directory permissions using CHMOD for owner, group, and others in Unix systems.'
+description: 'This guide will show you how to modify file and directory permissions using chmod for owner, group, and others in Unix systems.'
 keywords: ["chmod", "commands", "reference", "file permissions"]
 tags: ["security","linux"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'